casper-network/docs-archive/implementation/p2p.rst

 Node Discovery
 --------------

 Nodes form a peer-to-peer network, constantly communicating with each other to reach consensus about the state of the blockchain.
-A node is not necessarily a single physical machine, but it appears as a single logical entity to the rest of their peers by having a unique ID and address where it responds to requests.
+A node is not necessarily a single physical machine, but it appears as a single logical entity to the rest of its peers by having a unique ID and address where it responds to requests.

 Nodes periodically try to discover each other based on elements of the `Kademlia <https://en.wikipedia.org/wiki/Kademlia>`__ protocol.
 Unlike the original Kademlia which was using UDP, nodes are using point-to-point `gRPC calls <https://github.com/CasperLabs/CasperLabs/blob/c78e35f4d8f0f7fd9b8cf45a4b17a630ae6ab18f/protobuf/io/casperlabs/comm/discovery/kademlia.proto>`__ for communication.
-According to this protocol every ``Node`` has the following
+According to this protocol every ``Node`` has the following properties:
-properties:

 -  ``id`` is a Keccak-256 digest of the Public Key from the SSL certificate of the node